KazeJiyu/datatable/README.md

 ```

 > In the following document, ids are used everywhere.
-> However, although they are the advised way to deal with a table, indexes and column names can be used instead.
+> However, although they are the advised way to deal with a table, they always can be replaced by indexes or column names.

 ## Populating a `Table`